Embark on a 21st century quest for captivating content from the Sahara desert to the chaotic beauty of Moroccan medinas.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 In Morocco, your projects will be dictated by the current needs of the communities while there and partner organizations you work with.

 Your multimedia journey begins as soon as you touch down in the mythical city of Casablanca.
 It’s one of mystery and rich history, waiting for you to discover all the photogenic treasures.
 Explore composition, lighting, and different photographic techniques as you explore the gorgeous Hassan II, the largest mosque in Morocco.
 Transfer to Tetouan, wander through the ancient medinas and photograph a city that’s off the typical tourist’s agenda.
 Learn about the local art scene on a visit to the Dar Sanaa School of Arts and Crafts and Center of Modern Art museum.
-Visit with local artist to learn about their work and soak in the rich culture on excursions to Martil and M’Diq, two small towns nestled by the Mediterranean Sea.
+Visit with local artist to learn about their work on excursions to Martil and M’Diq, two small towns nestled by the Mediterranean Sea.

 Learn what it takes to be a modern day journalist as you learn to tell a compelling story by combining the photos, videos and writing pieces you’ve created throughout your journey.
 Embark on a camel ride through the Sahara Desert, and camp underneath the stars in bedouin tents.
 Spend a night in Skoura and explore ancient mudbrick kasbahs and bright orange river canyons of Todra Gorge.
 Transfer to the High Atlas Mountains where you’ll visit and break bread with the local Berber people who are more than happy to take you on a tour of their villages.
 Finish up your final projects and fly out of Marrakesh prepared to take on the next step in your blogging, travel writing or journalism future!